fndari/sdwis-scraping/README.md

 ## Results

-The resulting parsed data is released as a Datapackage, available at **TODO: add URL**.
+The resulting parsed data is released as a Datapackage.
+It is accessible at <https://github.com/waterdatacollaborative/sdwis-scraping-data>.

 # Licensing